What is EDI (Electronic Data Interchange) | The Complete Guide

 What is EDI?

-It represents a standardized communication method between trade partners to transfer data such as purchase orders, invoices, inventory details, and shipping statuses.
+EDI helps companies to send and receive data such as purchase orders, invoices, inventory details, and shipping updates.

 What are the Types of EDI?

-The types of EDI can be categorized based on how the electronic documents are transmitted between trading partners.
+The types of EDI can be categorized based on how the electronic documents are transferred between companies.
 The three primary types of EDI are:

 - Direct EDI (Point-to-Point): This involves the direct transmission of EDI documents between businesses through a secure communication protocol like FTPs, SFTP, or AS2.
-It requires both parties to maintain a constant connection and typically is used by large companies that have a high volume of transactions.
+It requires both parties to maintain a constant connection.
+Typically large companies with lots of transactions use this.

 By employing these various types of EDI, businesses can choose the most efficient and cost-effective method for their specific needs, ensuring seamless and secure communication in their trade partnerships.